ivanorsolic/oricodes/content/english/Hardware installation/kernel hacking.md

 - [Download the patch file](https://github.com/torvalds/linux/commit/a85f878b443f8d2b91ba76f09da21ac0af22e07f.patch) for the same-filled pages commit
 - Patch the kernel using patch -p1 and the downloaded patch
-- There is a memeset_l call in the patch we’ve just applied, and it doesn’t exist yet in the 4.9 kernel, so we’ll need to replace it with the regular memset.
+- There is a memset_l call in the patch we’ve just applied, and it doesn’t exist yet in the 4.9 kernel, so we’ll need to replace it with the regular memset.

 See instructions below: